betaflight/betaflight/docs/Rx.md

 The `rx_min_usec` and `rx_max_usec` settings helps detect when your RX stops sending any data, enters failsafe mode or when the RX looses signal.

 By default, when the signal loss is detected the FC will set pitch/roll/yaw to the value configured for `mid_rc`.
 The throttle will be set to the value configured for `rx_min_usec`.

+Signal loss can be detected when:

+1. no rx data is received (due to radio reception, recevier configuration or cabling issues).
+2. using Serial RX and receiver indicates failsafe condition.
+3. using any of the first 4 stick channels do not have a value in the range specified by `rx_min_usec` and `rx_max_usec`.

+#### `rxfail`

+The `rxfail` command is used to configure per-aux-channel rx-loss behaviour.
 Unless otherwise configured all AUX channels will HOLD the last value received.
-You can use the `rxfail` cli command to change this behaviour.
+You can use the `rxfail` cli command to change this behaviour, a channel can either HOLD it's last value or be SET to a specific value.

-#### `rxfail`
+The rxfail command can be used in conjunction with mode ranges to trigger various actions.

 The `rxfail` command takes 3 arguments.
 * Index of aux channel (AUX1 = 0, AUX2 = 1,...)